FinnH1123/SSHChat/README.md

 # SSHChat
-a simple chat server written in go. designed to server a chat ui over the ssh protocol.
+a simple chat server written in go. designed to serve a chat gui over the ssh protocol.

 to run the server simply build the binary `go build -o dist/`, then run dist/SSHChat.